vo-olb/KGMem/README.md

 - Git

 ### Installation and Setup
-1. Clone the repository or spin it in GitHub Codespaces:
+1. Clone the repository to local:
    ```bash
    git clone https://github.com/vo-olb/KGMem.git
    cd KGMem-main
    ```
+   or spin it in GitHub Codespaces.
 2. Ensure the parent folder of this project is accessible (this is where the `graphrag-visualizer` folder will be cloned and built).
 3. Install required Python packages:
    ```